department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/dates-and-numbers.md

 # Dates, times, and phone numbers

+Dates, times, and phone numbers often appear together, so we've put guidelines for these together.

 __Dates__

 Spell out dates in body copy, using the full construction: March 31, 1989.
 In general, spell out days of the week and months also in body copy.